 Template MoUs are available on request.
-Alternatively the required information can be included in every sales contract.
-The Fair for Life Guide "Sourcing from Suppliers Certified Under Other Fair Trade Schemes" provides added guidance for purchase from different fair trade schemes.
+Alternatively the required information can be included in sales contract or other agreements.
+The Fair for Life Guide "Sourcing from Suppliers Certified under Other Fair Trade Schemes" provides added guidance for purchase from different fair trade schemes.

-Table 1: Specifications i Table 1: Specifications in contracts with suppliers certified under equivalent schemes Fair for Life handler buys from: Specification in purchase contracts or MoU's: FLO-Cert certified Trader of FLO • FLO-ID of trader (FLO-Cert's Identification number) Fairtrade products or FLO national labelling initiative certified trader of FLO • Supply chain information (origin and certification) of the products , including intermediate traders.
-For details and options see Fair for Life Guidance Fairtrade products Obligation to inform the buyer in case the FLO trader certification is suspended or revoked or the supplied products are no longer Fair Trade certified. • The trader must explicitly confirm that the products sold to the Fair for Life trader originate from FLO certified producers, were sold as Fair Trade eligible and that traceability has been ensured from production to final sale (even in product chains where FLO does not require physical traceability).
+provides added guidance for purchase from different fair trade schemes.
+Table 1: Specifications i n contracts with suppliers certified under equivalent schemes Fair for Life handler buys from: Specification in purchase contracts or MoU's: FLO-Cert certified Trader of FLO Fairtrade products FLO-ID of trader (FLO-Cert's Identification number) Supply chain information (origin and certification) of the products, including intermediate traders.
+For details and options see Fair for Life Guidance Obligation to inform the buyer in case the FLO trader certification is suspended or revoked or the supplied products are no longer Fair Trade certified. • The trader must explicitly confirm that the products sold to the Fair for Life trader originate from FLO certified producers, were sold as Fair Trade eligible and that traceability has been ensured from production to final sale (even in product chains where FLO does not require physical traceability).
 If there is commingling due to technical reasons, this must be specified.
 The trader must confirm that for the products delivered, the applicable FLO Fairtrade Trade standards have been adhered to (including FLO price and FLO premium) Not required in case the Fair for Life handler is also FLO-certified.
-Handlers certified under other Certification status under the other scheme Fair Trade product certification schemes (see list in Module 1, Annex 2 for equivalent schemes) • Supply chain information (origin and certification) of the products , including intermediate traders.
-For details and options see Fair for Life Guidance • Obligation to inform the buyer in case the products are no longer Fair Trade certified. • Confirmation of traceability and separation of fair trade products.
-For some equivalent schemes (See Annex 2), a specific template MoU must be used which may specify scheme specific additionally required information
+Handlers certified under other Fair Trade product certification schemes (see list in Module 1, Annex 2 for equivalent schemes) Proof of trader certification under the other scheme, e.g. certificate Supply chain information (origin and certification) of the products, including intermediate traders.
+For details and options see Fair for Life Guidance Obligation to inform the buyer in case the products are no longer Fair Trade certified.
+Confirmation of traceability and separation of fair trade products.
+For some equivalent schemes (See Annex 2), a specific template MoU shall be used which may specify scheme specific additionally required information